 Located about 350 miles off the western coast of Africa in the Atlantic Ocean, Cabo Verde is an archipelago made up of 10 islands formed by volcanic eruptions millions of years ago.
-Once a Portuguese colony, this archipelago is now independent and tapping into its tourism potential!
+Once a Portuguese colony, Cabo Verde is now independent and tapping into its tourism potential!
 The weather is almost always sunny and the temperature hovers around 85 degrees all year long.
-Plus, it has something for everyone: miles of beautiful beaches for those who just want a place to relax, plenty of mountainous terrain for hikers, and trade winds, making it popular with surfers.
-Each island has its own range of attractions and thanks to newly launched direct flights in the fall of 2019 from Dulles (Washington, DC) and Boston, Americans can explore this hidden gem easier than ever before.
+Plus, it has something for everyone: miles of beautiful beaches for those who just want a place to relax, plenty of mountainous terrain for hikers, and trade winds - making it popular with surfers.
+Each island has its own range of attractions and, thanks to newly-launched, direct flights in the fall of 2019 from Dulles (Washington, DC) and Boston, Americans can explore this hidden gem easier than ever before.

-The capital of Sal, Espargos, is located in the center of the island while he main resort area, Santa Maria, is on the south end.
-Santa Maria is home to dozens of beach front hotels, restaurants and various activities, so visitors can spend a day taking in the sites, enjoying good meals, and dancing at one of the bars that host local music or nightclubs.
+The capital of Sal, Espargos, is located in the center of the island, while the main resort area, Santa Maria, is on the south end.
+Santa Maria is home to dozens of beach-front hotels, restaurants, and various activities, so visitors can spend a day taking in the sites, enjoying good meals, and dancing at one of the bars that host local music or nightclubs.

-70 miles south of Sal is another “beach-lover’s” haven on the island of Boa Vista.
-Long stretches of sand make this a perfect destination for those who want to relax in the sun and swim or scuba dive in the crystal-clear waters with not that many people around.
-Day-trippers love to experience the stunning dunes in the vast Viana Desert which leads right up to the ocean.
-Thanks to shallow warm waters, between February and May, humpback whales can be spotted from land.
-Then, between July and September, Loggerhead turtles lay their eggs on Ervatão Beach, and visitors can witness them in action in the third most important loggerhead turtle nesting site in the world.
+Seventy miles south of Sal is another beach-lover’s haven - the island of Boa Vista.
+Long stretches of sand make this a perfect destination for those who want to relax in the sun and swim or dive in the crystal-clear waters with not that many people around.
+Day-trippers love to experience the stunning dunes in the vast Viana Desert, which leads right up to the ocean.
+Thanks to shallow, warm waters, humpback whales can be spotted from land between February and May.
+Also, between July and September, Loggerhead turtles lay their eggs on Ervatão Beach and visitors can witness them in action in the third-most important loggerhead turtle nesting site in the world.

-Santiago is the largest island in Cabo Verde, located on the southern curve of the archipelago, and it’s where half the country’s people live.
-It is home to the country’s capital, Praia, and much of the history of Cabo Verde.
-Cidade Velha in Santiago is Cabo Verde’s first named UNESCO World Heritage Site.
-Dating back to 1462, it’s the scene of the first European colonial outpost in the tropics and features an original street layout of the Portuguese settlement.
+Santiago is the largest island in Cabo Verde.
+Located on the southern curve of the archipelago, it is where half the country’s people live.
+It is home to the country’s capital, Praia, as well as much of the history of Cabo Verde.
+Cidade Velha in Santiago is Cabo Verde’s first UNESCO World Heritage Site.
+Dating back to 1462, it’s the scene of the first European colonial outpost in the tropics and features the original street layout of the Portuguese settlement.
 It also contains the remains of a royal fortress and the ruins of the oldest colonial church in the world.
-For shopping lovers, Mercado de Sucupira in Praia is where you can buy an array of goods, including handcrafts, and taste traditional foods.
+For shoppers, Mercado de Sucupira in Praia is where you can buy an array of goods, plus taste traditional foods.

 Fogo, Maio, and Brava

-The southwestern most island of Brava has only 7,000 inhabitants and is the least populated of the Cabo Verde archipelago.
-It is known as the island of flowers due to the fact it's the greenest in the group.
+The southwestern-most island of Brava has only 7,000 inhabitants and is the least-populated of the Cabo Verde archipelago.
+It is known as the island of flowers, as it is the greenest in the group.

 Santo Antão, São Nicolau, and Santa Luzia

-The northwestern most island is Santo Antão and second largest of the Cabo Verdean islands.
+The northwestern-most island is Santo Antão, the second largest of the Cabo Verdean islands.
 It is famous for its mountains and is arguably the most visually stunning of all the islands.
 Santo Antão is popular with hikers and anyone who loves getting close to nature.
 It is often the port where you will find cruise lines stopping by.
-An excursion favorite is the winding mountain drive where you’ll see breathtaking ravines and gorges covered in lush green vegetation.
+A popular excursion is the winding mountain drive where you’ll see breathtaking ravines and gorges covered in lush green vegetation.
 The island’s capital, Ribeira Grande, is a very lively place where visitors can enjoy local delicacies and clothing markets.

-Heading east you’ll first find the small uninhabited island of Santa Luzia and next the relatively untouched island of São Nicolau - a sleepy island with very little tourism.
+Heading east, you’ll first find the small uninhabited island of Santa Luzia and the relatively untouched island of São Nicolau - a sleepy island with very little tourism.
 Its spectacular scenery is worth discovering on a day trip from a neighboring island.

 Whichever Cabo Verde island you choose, there is so much to explore and experience.
-At Quest Travel Adventures, we’re excited about all Cabo Verde has to offer and can help provide exciting and unique trips to these unique destinations.
-Call us today for a customized quote a 1800-693-1815 or check out our Cabo Verde packages starting at $799 per person for 7 days.
+At Quest Travel Adventures, we’re excited about all Cabo Verde has to offer and can help provide exciting and unique trips to these fantastic destinations.
+Call us today for a customized quote (1-800-693-1815) or check out our Cabo Verde packages starting at $799 per person for 7 days.